ai2cm/pace/examples/README.md

 make run
 ```

 Once the docker container is running, you can connect to the Jupyter notebook server by copying and pasting the URLs into any browser on your machine.
-If you would like to retain the changes made to the notebooks, you can mount the local notebooks folder to the container.
-Instead of `make run`, do `make dev`.
+If you would like to retain the changes made to the notebooks, you can mount the local notebooks folder into the container by running `make dev` instead of `make run`.

 Type `make help` to see more make targets on building and running the container.